e-miguel/Task-Mole/README.md

-Certainly!
-Here's a sample README file for your GitHub repository:

 # Project Mole

-This repository contains a script for setting up an Apache HTTP server with the Project Mole web application.
+This repository contains a script for setting up an Apache HTTP server with the Project Mole web application from Amazon S3.

 ## Prerequisites